 The Big Picture…

-Adoption occurs when an individual decides to use your innovation.
-And Rogers’ identified it as a five-step process: knowledge, persuasion, decision, implementation, and confirmation.
+Adoption is when an individual, or organisation, decides to use your innovation.
+And it is a classical theory in innovation.
+This theory identifies 5 adopter types.
+And you may have heard of them, such as early adopters and laggards.
+Additionally, Rogers’ identifies adoption as a five-step process: knowledge, persuasion, decision, implementation, and confirmation.

 What is adoption?